openshift/microshift/docs/devenv_rhel8.md

 ### Prerequisites
 Execute the `configure.sh` script to install the tools necessary for building the installer image.

+Download the OpenShift pull secret from the https://console.redhat.com/openshift/downloads#tool-pull-secret page and save it into the `~microshift/pull-secret.txt` file.

 Make sure there is more than 20GB of free disk space necessary for the build artifacts.
 Run the following command to free the space if necessary.
 ```bash
 ./scripts/image-builder/cleanup.sh -full